-- Security rating – in the UK there is the Sold Secure rating system.
-This classes bike locks as Gold, Silver or Bronze.
-The three different levels represent how long it will take a bike thief to breach the lock.
+In the UK there is the Sold Secure rating system.
+For use in London you want to stick to Gold Standard locks as your primary lock.
+These are the most secure locks available, meaning they are the hardest to break.
 If you have bicycle insurance then getting a Sold Secure lock is usually part of the terms and conditions.

-- Size – a lock with a bigger locking diameter will mean you can secure it against a wider range of objects.
+A lock with a bigger locking diameter will mean you can secure it against a wider range of objects.
 The downside is this gives the thief more space to try and use a leveraging bar to break the lock.
+If you wish to be able to lock your bike anywhere then its best to get one with a larger diameter.
+I have a chain lock (the Kryptonite below) that I take with me when I may have to lock my bike to non-standard racks.

-- Weight – obviously this is something you need to carry around with you often and any additional weight on the bike means additional pedalling effort.
-Usually a better bike lock will also be heavier.
+Obviously this is something you need to carry around with you often and any additional weight on the bike means additional pedalling effort.
+Usually a better bike lock will also be heavier, but there are some options.
+If you are going to be carrying it around on your bike, it is worth getting one with a mounting bracket that you like.
+If you have panniers then this is of course less important.

 Kryptonite New York Standard

 If safety is your main concern then look no further than the Kryptonite New York Standard.
-I reviewed this lock recently and it is the one I use to keep my bike safe.
-It comes with 3 sets of keys and provides protection against all but the most determined bike thieves.
+It is the one we both use to keep our bikes safe in London and has served its purpose time and time again.
+It comes with 3 sets of keys and a code to register should you lose them all.
 The two downsides are the additional weight (1.9kg) and the limited number of objects you can secure it against due to its diameter.

 I use a Kryptonite Evolution Series 4 and it has been done an excellent job this far.
 The only problem I’ve encountered so far was that its width limits against what can you lock it which can often be annoying.
 But being annoyed is still better than being left without a bike.